HL7/fhir/guides/daf2/pages/_includes/daf-core.md

 ## DAF-Core Conformance Requirements

+This section outlines conformance requirements for each of the DAF actors identifying the specific profiles that need to be supported, the specific RESTful operations that need to be supported, and the search parameters that need to be supported.
+Note: The individual DAF-core profiles identify the structural constraints, terminology bindings and invariants, however, implementers must refer to the conformance requirements for details on the RESTful operations, specific profiles and the search parameters applicable to each of the DAF actors.

+* [Conformance requirements for the DAF Requestor actor] which is responsible for creating and initiating the queries for information about an individual patient.
+* [Conformance requirements for the DAF Responder actor] which is responsible for providing responses to the queries submitted by the DAF Requestors.

 ## DAF-Core Security Requirements

+DAF actors must implement applicable security requirements identified in the [DAF-Core Security] section.

 [DAF]: daf.html
 [DAF-Core]: daf-core.html
 [DAF-Research]: daf-research.html
+[Conformance requirements for the DAF Requestor actor]: conformance-daf-query-requestor.html
+[Conformance requirements for the DAF Responder actor]: conformance-daf-query-responder.html
+[DAF-Core Security]: daf-security.html
 [ONC]: http://www.healthit.gov/newsroom/about-onc
 [Data Access Framework (DAF)]: http://wiki.siframework.org/Data+Access+Framework+Homepage
 [PCORnet]: http://www.pcornet.org/